tech-prajwal/tech-prajwal/README.md

 ### 👨‍💻 SDET | AI & Cloud Enthusiast

 *I am an automation engineer passionate about breaking software to make it unbreakable.
-With over 4 years in the industry, I specialize in building scalable test frameworks utilizing shift-left practices.*
+With over 4 years of industry experience, I specialize in developing scalable test automation using shift-left practices.*

-*When I'm not writing automation scripts, I'm exploring how AI and LLMs can enhance and transform modern QA and test automation workflows.*
+*When I'm not writing automation scripts, I explore how AI and LLMs can enhance and transform modern QA and test automation workflows.*

 📫 **Reach me:** <a href="mailto:sabaleprajwal2@gmail.com">sabaleprajwal2@gmail.com</a> | <a href="https://linkedin.com/in/prajwalsabale" target="_blank">LinkedIn</a>